有機ELの世界に

 The future of OLED and opening up a new future together with the next generation

-The blue OLED materials invented by Idemitsu Kosan dramatically improved the reproducibility of displays and became known around the world as "Idemitsu blue."
-By the way, what other uses for OLED besides televisions are expected in the future?
+The blue OLED materials invented by Idemitsu Kosan has dramatically improved the reproducibility of displays and is now recognized around the world as "Idemitsu blue.
+By the way, what other uses can OLED be expected in the future besides TVs?

-I think there are many other uses for OLED besides display devices such as TVs, smartphones, and tablets.
-Signage and neon signs that take advantage of the panel's bendable feature will likely become more common.
-In-vehicle devices such as car panels are also being considered, but durability is a major issue.
-A longer product life is required compared to smartphones, and because of safety concerns, there is a demand for even greater efficiency and long life than ever before."
+OLED I think there are many other possible uses for besides display devices such as TVs, smartphones, and tablets.
+Signage and neon lights that take advantage of the panel's bendable feature will increase.
+In addition, in-vehicle devices such as car panels are also being considered, but durability is a major issue.
+Compared to smartphones and other devices, products are required to have a longer lifespan, and since safety is also a factor, higher efficiency and longer life are needed even more than before.

-In 2023, Idemitsu Kosan will establish an advanced materials business company in South Korea, aiming to accelerate research and development and strengthen its marketing system.
+In 2023, Idemitsu Kosan will establish an advanced materials company in South Korea, aiming to accelerate R&D and strengthen the marketing system.

 ANOTHER STORY